Video Resolution – The Ultimate Guide to Display Resolution for Broadcasters

 Encoder Settings on Dacast

 How you configure your encoder settings will determine the quality of your live stream.
-In some situations, using the wrong setup can cause your stream to malfunction, so it is very important that you choose the best encoder settings for your setup.
+In some situations, using the wrong setup can cause your stream to malfunction, so you must choose the best encoder settings for your setup.

 The following settings are required for live streaming with Dacast, regardless of your selected resolution and bitrate: